Free Wildcard Certificates with Certbot

 2023.09.25 – First draft, Ubuntu 22.04 Server.

+Check back for updates, if you run into trouble.
 Leave a comment if the post is missing some detail.

 1 .
 Install and setup certbot.